Turningl/PFA_pytorch/README.md

 # PFA_pytorch

-This repository is an implementation of Pytorch version of PFA algorithm.
+This repository is an implementation of Pytorch version of Projected Federated Averaging (PFA) algorithm.

 ## Getting Started